christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 One item emitted by a situationStream.
 It is an actionable “situation instance” that PromiseKeeper may attempt to act on.
-It must carry a stable `occurrenceId` (so PromiseKeeper can “check it off”), and the (ideally mutatable) `subject` handed to the action.
+It must carry a stable `occurranceKey` (so PromiseKeeper can “check it off”), and the (ideally mutatable) `subject` handed to the action.

 ### Gate